marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 A standard LIONESS experiment can be created in LIONESS Lab and brings along a set of standard features to enable online interactive experiments.
 The build-in features are described here.
 They can be configured when developing an experiment.

+.. note:: This section provides an overview over the general functioning of a LIONESS experiment.
+It does not discuss the details of how to implement these things.
+The details can be found in ....

 Principles
 ===========